A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1862) L\'{e}on Sancery {Sancery, L\'{e}on|textbf}, De la m\'{e}thode des substitutions successives pour le calcul des racines des \'{e}quations. \emph{Nouvelles annales de math\'{e}matiques, 2nd series} \textbf{1}, 305--312 and 384--400. { Cited in \textsc{Netto 1896} .} Sancery supposes that $F(x)=0$ is an algebraic or transcendental equation which may be expressed in the form $x=\varphi(x)$, and for which $x=\alpha$ is a solution.
+Sancery supposes that $F(x)=0$ is an algebraic or transcendental equation which may be expressed in the form $x=\varphi(x)$, and for which $x=\alpha$ is a solution.
 By successive substitution from an initial value $x_1$, he forms the sequence $x_n=\varphi(x_{n-1})$, and asks what conditions must be met by $\varphi(x)$ so that the $x_n$ converge to $\alpha$.
 In short order he deduces the condition $0<\varphi'(x)<1$ if the sequence $\{x_n\}$ is to converge monotonically, and $-1<\varphi'(x)<0$ if the sequence is alternating.
 He applies his tests to the quadratic equation $x^2+px+q=0$, recast as $x=-\tfrac{q}{p}-\tfrac{x^2}{p}$, and to the cubic trinomial $x^3-px+q=0$ , where again the linear term is isolated on the left.
 The limitations of these examples lead him to consider the case where $\varphi(x)$ is invertible, and ultimately to the case in which $F(x)=0$ can only be expressed as $\psi(x)=\varphi(x)$, where $\psi(x)$ is not a linear function.